ecsact-dev/ecsact_rt_entt/README.md

-# EnTT ecs-idl conformance and utility
+# EnTT ecsact runtime and utilities

-This repository contains ecs-idl implementation using the fabulous library EnTT.
-There are also several utilities that are useful to some when using ecs-idl and EnTT together.
+This repository contains an ecsact runtime implementation using the fabulous library EnTT.
+There are also several utilities that are useful to some when using ecsact and EnTT together.